Frequently asked questions

 I've forgotten my user ID or password and can't log in to the computers

-Go to the Welcome Desk, where a member of staff will help you.
+Go to the Helpdesk, where a member of staff will help you.
+Your university ID card will be required.

 How much does it cost to print in the library?